 Of course, your web server may be configured differently so the instructions below are just a guide.
 If you are not comfortable modifying these files yourself contact tech support at your web hosting company.

-Why Change the documentroot
+Why do we Need to Change the Documentroot?

 - Installing in a sub-directory maintains a clean file structure with your Drupal files kept separate from your web server system files.